 Home equity loans can be a good choice for someone who needs equity for one large purchase, such as a year or two of college tuition.

 However, if your need is for money over a longer period and in installments, a home equity line of credit may be preferable.
-Talk to your mortgage lender about both second mortgages to find out which works better for your situation.
+Talk to the best home equity loan lender about both second mortgages to find out which works better for your situation.

-What Credit Score Is Needed for Home Equity Mortgages and Credit Lines?
+What Credit Score Is Needed for Home Equity Loans, 2nd Mortgages and Credit Lines?

 Is your home rising in value?
 Do you have at least 20% of your mortgage paid off?